 That said, if I had to make a one day itinerary in Oslo, here’s what I’d do.

 I’d take Bus #30 to the Bygdøy area to visit some of the maritime museums.
-I’d visit the Fram Museum and either the Viking Ship Museum or the Kon-Tiki Museum.
+I’d visit the Fram Museum and either the Viking Ship Museum (if it’s open) or the Kon-Tiki Museum.
 On the way back to the city center, I’d stop at Vigeland Park for a quick stroll before heading to the Oslo Harbor Front.
 Visit City Hall before wandering through Akershus Fortress (with an optional stop at the Norwegian Resistance Museum) and the Old Town.
 In the evening, if you still have the energy, venture to Grünerløkka.

 Getting to Oslo